Prosecution Approach in DUI Cases: What You Should Know

 The prosecution will rely on law enforcement’s testimony to describe the reason for the stop, the defendant’s behavior, and the results of sobriety tests.
 If the testimony supports the claim that the defendant was impaired, it will significantly strengthen the prosecution’s case.
 The officer’s observations, especially when aligned with other evidence like breathalyzer or blood test results, may persuade the jury that the defendant was unable to safely operate the vehicle, leading to a higher likelihood of conviction.
 It is important to note that jurors are told to judge each witness the same, but some jurors believe that officers are more truthful.

 The National Highway Traffic Safety Administration (NHTSA) provides law enforcement agencies with guidelines to detect impaired drivers.
 Their guide, The Visual Detection of DWI Motorists, lists 24 driving cues that may indicate impairment, categorized into four areas: lane position, speed and braking, vigilance, and judgment.
 Common examples include weaving, swerving, stopping erratically, and following too closely.
 While these cues are used to identify impaired drivers, it’s important to remember that sober drivers may also exhibit these behaviors.
-If pulled over, the officer must have probable cause, and your attorney can challenge whether this existed to potentially reduce or dismiss charges.
+If pulled over, the officer must have probable cause, and your DUI lawyer can challenge whether this existed to potentially reduce or dismiss charges.

 Challenging the Defense’s Arguments